sffjunkie/astral/src/doc/index.rst

     Calculates the phase of the moon for a specified date.

-Astral also comes with a geocoder containing a local database that allows you to look up information for a set of locations (`new locations can be added <additional_locations_>`__).
+Astral also comes with a geocoder containing a local database that allows you to look up information for a small set of locations (`new locations can be added <additional_locations_>`__).

 .. note::

    The Google Geocoder has been removed.
-Instead you can use the Google Client for Google Maps Services https://github.com/googlemaps/google-maps-services-python
+Instead you should use the Google Client for Google Maps Services https://github.com/googlemaps/google-maps-services-python

 Examples
 ========

-The following examples demonstrate the functionality available in the module
+The following examples demonstrates some of the functionality available in the module

 Sun
 ----